Digital Twin

 The launch file launch_digital_twin_simulation.launch.py launches the following nodes

 The robot state publisher node, takes the robot description files and broadcasts them over the ROS2 network.
 The Gazebo physics simulator is then launched with a corresponding ROS2 node.
-Lastly, a spawn entity node is created, which spawns the digital twin inside the gazebo simulation using the information on the robot state publisher information topic.
-As the digital twin is inserted into the simulation, it spawns further nodes which makes it possible to control the digital twin using the /cmd_vel topic.
+A spawn entity node is created, which spawns the digital twin inside the gazebo simulation using the information on the robot state publisher information topic.
+The Nav2 and slam_toolbox node allows the digital twin to navigate autonomously around the world and avoiding obstacles.

 The digital twin is defined inside the description folder, it is built in modules with the ap4_robot_description.urdf as a base.
 Onto this base.
-The gokart_chassi.urdf.xacro describes the kinematics and dynamics of AP4. gazebo_controls.xacro describes how an ackermann drive plugin is used to control the joints of AP4.
+The simple_digital_twin.urdf.xacro describes the kinematics and dynamics of AP4. control_simple_digital_twin.xacro describes how an ackermann drive plugin is used to control the joints of AP4 and lidar.xacro describs the Lidar and import the Lidar Gazebo plugin in order to use it in the simulation.

-Future sensors, such as cameras, should be added as xacro modules and included in the ap4_robot_description.urdf file.
+Future sensors, such as the camera, should be added as xacro modules and included in the ap4_robot_description.urdf file.

 How to Connect to Physical Platform